Why Is My Period Late? 16 Potential Causes for a Missed Period

 Other symptoms of perimenopause include mood swings, hot flushes and night sweats, brain fog, sleeping difficulties, vaginal dryness, and vaginal burning.

-You should see your doctor if you have symptoms that are concerning, or you haven’t had a period for 3 months (especially if you are under 45 years).
+You should call your doctor if you have symptoms that are concerning, or you haven’t had a period for 3 months (especially if you are under 45 years).
 They can do a blood test to check your hormone levels and help pinpoint the cause.

 If you have recently started, changed, or stopped taking hormonal contraception, there’s a good chance your periods will be affected.
 Your body needs to adapt to the changes in hormone levels caused by taking the contraceptive pill.
 This may result in your period being less frequent or lighter.
 Some women stop bleeding altogether when taking the pill.